Understanding the Audition Process (Part I – Overview and Deadlines)

 Another near-guarantee: once you’ve made contact with a school, a recruiter will call you.
 How great that they are calling and telling you all about their program, right?
 What’s actually happening is the recruiter is gathering information about YOU.
 They want to find out how interested you are in going to that school.

 Another prediction: the recruiter will ask you, “Do you understand the application process and deadlines?”
 You answer should be something like, “Yes, I’ve read over the application process in great detail.
 I’m working on completing the application right now and I can promise you that I will meet the deadline of October 1 without question.
-In fact, I am confident that all of my material will be to you by September 20 th since that is the deadline I set for myself.”
+In fact, I am confident that all of my material will be to you by September 20th since that is the deadline I set for myself.”

-While you’re talking, the recruiter is making notes in his log and marking “Strong Interest.”
+While you’re talking, the recruiter is making notes in their log and marking “Strong Interest.”
 Congratulations!
 You can be assured that the recruiter is immediately reporting to the Dean and related faculty members about your great interest in their institution!

 Now you are a part of their conversations and they are already thinking of ensemble placement for you as well as scholarship opportunities.

-Beware: If you give an answer that is closer to, “I’m looking at several programs at the present time and beginning the process with my favorite three and yes, you guys are one of those three.
+If you give an answer that is closer to, “I’m looking at several programs at the present time and beginning the process with my favorite three and yes, you guys are one of those three.
 So, after this call if you could text me everything that I need to do, then I will add that to my list,” the recruiter is probably not reporting this conversation to the Dean or related faculty members.
-Instead, she is marking “Possible Interest.”
+Instead, they are marking “Possible Interest.”
 You never want an institution to denote you as a “Possible Interest” because it is very hard to recover from this less than interested first impression.

 This is an important first hurdle!
 Now that you’re ready to master deadlines, I’ll be back next week to talk about scales and arpeggios.